Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 - Vomiting (sometimes with blood) and diarrhea

 Use your first aid kit to check her temperature.
-If she has a body temperature close to 41 degrees or over (106 F) it is an emergency and if you do not get help she might die.
-Some of the other symptoms at that point are:
+If she has a body temperature close to 41˚C (106˚F) or over, it is an emergency.
+If you do not get help, she might die.

 - Your dog is no longer able to produce urine